Do I have to give a recorded statement and sign a HIPAA release for the other driver’s car insurance company?

 For Virginia car accident cases, you typically have two (2) years to file a lawsuit.
 (Learn more about Virginia statute of limitations here).
 What this means is that you have time, and you don’t need to make any quick decisions.

-Before you speak to any adjustor or sign anything, our recommendation is to reach out to an attorney to be advised of your rights.
-If you’re worried about how much it will cost to speak to an attorney, most provide Free Consultations for accident cases.
+Before you speak to any adjustor or sign anything, reach out to an attorney to be advised of your rights.
+If you’re worried about how much it will cost to speak to an attorney, most provide free consultations for crash cases.

 What’s wrong with signing a HIPAA Release?

-However, the typical HIPAA Release the car insurance company will ask you to sign will be very broad and will include records that have nothing to do with your accident.
-And, to be clear, the insurance company will attempt to use any records they can to minimize your claim.
+However, the HIPAA release the car insurance company will ask you to sign will be very broad and will include records that have nothing to do with your accident.
+To be clear, the insurance company will attempt to use any records they can to minimize your claim.
 Remember, they are not your friends.

 What about giving a recorded statement?

 Our answer remains the same – you’re not required to provide one, and they will use it against you if they can.
-Given that, we’d recommend not providing statements to the other driver’s insurance.
-Instead, we’d recommend you say something to the effect of, “look, I was just injured and am treating and considering hiring a lawyer.
+Given that, we recommend not providing statements to the other driver’s insurance.
+Instead, we recommend you say something to the effect of, “look, I’m still treating and considering hiring a lawyer.
 I’ll have that attorney reach out when I’m ready to talk.”

 You need not be confrontational or defensive.
-Any good adjuster will understand that this is an absolutely reasonable position to take.
+Any good adjuster will understand that this as a reasonable position to take.
 If they don’t, they aren’t a reasonable adjuster, and you can politely just end the call.

-Should we choose to work together, we will be the ones to provide your version of events to the adjuster, in written form.
+If we choose to work together, we will provide your version of events to the adjuster, in written form.

 At Abrenio Law, we understand that no case is perfect.
 We’ve had countless cases where we’ve had to “change course.”
 If you’ve already given a statement or signed a HIPAA, just give us a call and we can discuss how it may affect your case.